 - The incidence and prevalence is high worldwide.

-- A Cologne study reported that ED was the most prevalent of the male sexual dysfunctions (prevalence age 30 to 80 years) at 19.2% as compared to 31% for all types of male sexual dysfunction.
+- A Cologne study reported that ED was the most prevalent of the male sexual dysfunctions (prevalence age 30-80 years) at 19.2% as compared to 31% for all types of male sexual dysfunction.
 This study equates to about 26 new cases annually per 1,000 men.
-Whichever study, country or methodology is used, this is clearly a significant condition likely to present regularly to a GP on average between 1 and 4 times per month.
+Whichever study, country or methodology is used, this is clearly a significant condition likely to present regularly to a GP, on average between 1 and 4 times per month.
 Significant media interest has led more men to seek help for ED.

-- Only about 10-20% of patients with erectile dysfunction are believed to have a solely psychogenic cause but psychogenic factors are often present in those who are diagnosed as having a physical cause.
+- Only about 10-20% of patients with ED are believed to have a solely psychogenic cause but psychogenic factors are often present in those who are diagnosed as having a physical cause.

 Risk factors for erectile dysfunction

-ED shares risk factors with cardiovascular disease (CVD).The following are all associated with both CVD and ED:
+ED shares risk factors with cardiovascular disease (CVD).Screening for CVD is a cost-effective method of secondary prevention for CVD in men presenting with ED.The following are all associated with both CVD and ED:

 - Lack of exercise